franeze/my_portfolio/README.md

 <div style="text-align: center;"><img src="icono_pH.ico" alt="Example Image" width="100"/></div>

-**User Interface:** The Tkinter-based GUI allows users to input measurement intervals, start and stop measurements, and manage data files with ease.
+1 - User Interface: The Tkinter-based GUI allows users to input measurement intervals, start and stop measurements, and manage data files with ease.

-**Random Data Simulation:** Instead of real measurements, this app generates random pH values within your chosen range.
+2 - Random Data Simulation: Instead of real measurements, this app generates random pH values within your chosen range.
 It’s perfect for seeing "how data might look" without the need for actual lab equipment.
 (Disclaimer: This simulation does not represent an actual laboratory environment.)

-**Real-Time Data Recording:** Simulated measurements are recorded in a CSV file, with automatic saving and real-time updates to a Treeview widget that displays pH values, date, and time.
+3 - Real-Time Data Recording: Simulated measurements are recorded in a CSV file, with automatic saving and real-time updates to a Treeview widget that displays pH values, date, and time.

-**Visualization:** Integrated Matplotlib plots pH values against time, updating dynamically as new simulated data is generated, offering a visual representation of the random measurements.
+4 - Visualization: Integrated Matplotlib plots pH values against time, updating dynamically as new simulated data is generated, offering a visual representation of the random measurements.

-**Data Management:** Users can create new files, open existing ones, and save data in a structured CSV format.
+5 - Data Management: Users can create new files, open existing ones, and save data in a structured CSV format.
 The application includes options to save files under new names and load previously saved data.

-**Error Handling:** The app is designed to handle input errors and file issues, to provide feedback for invalid input and file operation errors.
+6 - Error Handling: The app is designed to handle input errors and file issues, to provide feedback for invalid input and file operation errors.

 This application is designed for fun and educational purposes, providing a simulated experience of pH measurement and data visualization.</details>
 .